 top of page

-"I have been serving my community for most of my life and now I would like to extend my service to the 16th legislative district of Washington State.
+"I have been serving my community for most of my life and now I would like to extend my service to the 16th legislative district of Washington State for a 3rd term.
 I look forward to meeting you and understanding what you believe are important issues in our district."

 LIST OF ISSUES